koxudaxi/poetry-pycharm-plugin/README.md

 This plugin support poetry.
 This source code was forked from the Pipenv integration code in IntelliJ-community.

-In this issue, the feature is discussing.
+In this issue [PY-30702](https://youtrack.jetbrains.com/issue/PY-30702), the feature is discussing.
 But, We need time to get the proper functionality in PyCharm.

 The plugin has useful features like installing from poetry.lock.(you can watch demo video)